johnfedoruk/bangular/aio/content/guide/architecture.md

 <code-example path="architecture/src/app/mini-app.ts" region="ngmodule-imports" linenums="false"></code-example>

-In this way you're using both the Angular and JavaScript module systems _together_.
+In this way you're using both the Bangular and JavaScript module systems _together_.

 It's easy to confuse the two systems because they share the common vocabulary of "imports" and "exports".
 Hang in there.
 The confusion yields to clarity with time and experience.